alondahari/alondahari.github.io/_posts/ideas/2024-03-14-ssh-commit-signing-deep-dive.md

 The verification failed because the signature in the `allowed_signers` file does not match the signature of the file, which means that the commit was not signed by the correct user.

+#### Non-repudiation
-3. **Non-repudiation**: This is similar to the authentication benefit, but it is more about proving that you did commit the code.
+This is similar to the authentication benefit, but it is more about proving that you did commit the code.
 If you sign your commits, you cannot deny that you committed the code because the signature is unique to your private key.

 ## Conclusion